laravel/lumen-docs/mail.md

 ### Configuration

-Before using Laravel mail drivers in Lumen, you will need to install the `illuminate/mail` package via Composer.
+Before using Laravel's mail drivers in Lumen, you will need to install the `illuminate/mail` package via Composer.
 Then, you should register the `Illuminate\Mail\MailServiceProvider` in your `bootstrap/app.php` file:

     $app->register(Illuminate\Mail\MailServiceProvider::class);

-Then, you need to configure mail options by copying the entire `mail.php` file from the [full Laravel framework](https://github.com/laravel/laravel/blob/master/config/mail.php) to the `config` directory in the root of your project and adjust the necessary configuration options as needed.
-If the `config` directory does not exist, then you should create it.
+Next, configure your mail options by copying the `mail.php` configuration file from the [full Laravel framework](https://github.com/laravel/laravel/blob/master/config/mail.php) to the `config` directory in the root of your project.
+Of course, you are free to adjust the configuration options as needed.
+If your Lumen application does not contain a `config` directory, you should create it.

-After that, you should let Lumen take this file in account by adding:
+After creating the configuration file, you should register it within your `bootstrap/app.php` file:

     $app->configure('mail');
-into your `bootstrap/app.php` file.

-The following configuration options will also be available in the `.env` file:
+The following configuration options should also be available to your Lumen application's `.env` file:

     MAIL_DRIVER=smtp
     MAIL_HOST=smtp.mailtrap.io